 You will receive a Notice of Determination letter from the New Jersey Department of Labor and Workforce Development (DLWD) if your unemployment claim has been denied.
 The determination letter will explain why your claim was denied and provide information on the appeals process.

-Common reasons why unemployment claims are denied include:
+Common reasons why unemployment claims are denied include the following.

 In New Jersey (as in most states), you must have earned a minimum amount in wages from employers who are covered by the state's unemployment laws (most are), during a 12-month stretch called the "base period."
 To qualify in New Jersey, you must have worked for at least 20 weeks and earned at least $165 per week; alternatively, you must have earned at least $8,300 during the entire base period.